All Episodes

 But if we could just get past them and have a meeting and find common ground, then all will be good.

-The fact of the matter is, there probably is only one issue that we agree with McCain on, and that's the wall.
+The fact of the matter is, there probably is only one issue that we agree with McCain on, and that's the wall and the war on terror.

 So even that has an asterisk.

-So they're asking us, so the McCain Lieberman Party, asking us to overlook 20 other things just because we might have some common ground on the wall.
+So they're asking us, so the McCain-Lieberman party, asking us to overlook 20 other things just because we might have some common ground on the wall.

 More than trust.

-Look, you got you got judges.
+Look, you got judges.

-You have, for example, McCain has said that he's going to appoint uh judges like Scalia and Roberts, overturn Roe vs.
+You have, for example, McCain has said that he's going to appoint judges like Scalia and Roberts, overturn Roe versus Wade and so forth.

 Well, guess what?